eddiesosera/eddiesosera/README.md

 ---

 ### 👋 About Me
-- 👨‍💻 **Developer & Explorer** | Always on a quest for efficient code and seamless experiences.
+- 👨‍💻 **Developer & Explorer** | Always on a quest for something new.
 - 🎨 **Creative Thinker** | Believe in merging design and code to make ideas come to life.
-- 🚀 Always exploring new library components. *(A good library does half the job)*
+- 🚀 Always exploring new library components. *(A good library does half the job - eddie)*

 ### 💼 Let's Collaborate
 - **👯 I’m open to collaborating or contributing on exciting projects.**